Skip to main content

 --set "operator.deployment.env[0].name=ISTIO_ISOLATION_BOUNDARIES" \

---set "operator.deployment.env[0].value=true" > clusteroperators.yaml
+--set "operator.deployment.env[0].value='true'" > clusteroperators.yaml

 Then update xcp component in your ControlPlane CR or Helm values with isolationBoundaries: